jameshanlon/cheese/cheese/pages/home-surveys.md

 ## How it works

-We perform surveys in the winter so that when a house is heated there is a large difference between the temperature inside the house compared to the outside.
+We can perform surveys when there is an adequate difference in temperature (8 degrees C) between the inside the house and the outside.
+So our surveys in the South begin in autumn and continue through to Spring.
+Further North our survey season is longer.

 A surveyor will come at the prearranged time.
 Firstly, a large extractor fan is fitted to an external door and run continuously to reduce the pressure